UoB-COMSM0166/2025-group-4/README.md

 | Consistency and Standards | jumping mapped to different keys inconsistently | Moderate | Unified key mapping across levels |
 | Help and Documentation | Players confused about checkpoints | Minor | Tooltip and tutorial added |

-The complete analysis is documented in [Heuristic Evaluation1.xlsx](./Heuristic%20Evaluation1.xlsx) and [Heuristic Evaluation2.xlsx](./Heuristic%20Evaluation2.xlsx), with summaries in [Heuristic Evaluation.txt](./Heuristic%20Evaluation.txt).
+The complete analysis is documented in [Heuristic Evaluation1.xlsx](./Heuristic%20Evaluation1.xlsx) and [Heuristic Evaluation2.xlsx](./Heuristic%20Evaluation2.xlsx), with summaries in [Heuristic%20Evaluation.txt](./Heuristic%20Evaluation.txt).

 ---